vkocubinsky/SublimeTableEditor/README.rst

         |   |
 That happens, because SublimeTableEditor think about single character '|' as about a table.
 You can get rid from this if set *disable_auto_table_edit=True* for Java syntax specific setting - Java.sublime-setting.
-For create Java.sublime-settings just click *Preferences -> Setting - More -> Syntax Specific - User*, when you edit java file.
+For create Java.sublime-settings just click *Preferences -> Setting - More -> Syntax Specific - User*, when you edit Java file.
 This example of content Java.sublime-settings
 ::
     {
         disable_auto_table_edit:true